The Problem of Low Adult Literacy and Numeracy Levels

 What are the main kaupapa contributing to this?
 What about the effects of COVID-19?
 I’ve written about this before, but let’s update and unpack this kaupapa in a bit more detail:

-- Historical Inequities: New Zealand has a history of institutional discrimination, which has contributed to intergenerational poverty and lower educational attainment for Māori and Pacific communities.
-This has resulted in disparities in literacy and numeracy outcomes for these groups.
+- Historical Disparities: The shadows of institutional discrimination loom large, engraining intergenerational poverty and lower educational attainment within Māori and Pacific communities.
+This historical inequity mirrors in the disparities in literacy and numeracy outcomes for these groups.

 Are declining literacy and numeracy levels the government’s fault?